 The well-rounded budget home gym

 The budget gym is based around having the basics for lifting weights.
 One of the top-rated brands on Amazon is Rep Fitness, and so they’ve become a favourite for those building a gym on a budget.
-Not only are they reasonably priced, but instead of ripping off designs, they’ve created thoughtfully-designed solutions like their FB-5000 Comp Bench.
+Not only are they reasonably priced, but instead of ripping off designs as many suspect Titan to be doing, they’ve created thoughtfully-designed solutions like their FB-5000 Comp Bench.
 This comp bench is not just reasonably priced but has the proper bench height, a three-foot bench design for more feet placement options, and a handle with wheels for easy moving.